 AI Training for Online Entrepreneurs: An Experiment with Two Million New Sellers on an E-commerce Platform

 We conduct a year-long experiment among new sellers on a large e-commerce platform.
-The treatment group receives access to a free and customized entrepreneur training program, in which an AI algorithm assigns training materials to sellers based on their real-time operations data.
-With a 24% take-up rate, new sellers that are eligible for training see 1.7% higher revenue on average (6.6% ATT), driven largely by higher traffic and enhanced marketing activities.
-To dissect the mechanisms of this effect and the economic surplus generated, we develop a model of platform ranking as well as consumers' visit and purchase choices.
-We then use search records to construct a panel dataset of consumer-seller pairs across consideration sets.
-With exhaustive fixed effects, we show that training raises new sellers' product value, boosting consumers' visit and purchase rates simultaneously.
-But the effect is small compared to an entry barrier driven by search friction, which is unchanged for treated sellers.
-Lastly, model estimation shows that although only 0.25% of products in consumers' consideration sets are from treated new sellers, removing the program would reduce consumer surplus by 0.07%.
+The treatment group receives access to a free and customized entrepreneur training program, in which an AI algorithm assigns training materials to sellers based on their real-time operating statistics.
+With a 24% take-up rate, new sellers that are eligible for training see 1.7% higher revenue on average (6.6% ATT), driven largely by higher traffic and enhanced automation.
+To dissect the economic mechanisms and calculate the welfare impact, we develop a model of platform ranking and consumer choice.
+We then use search records to construct a panel dataset of consideration sets.
+Using exhaustive fixed effects, we document an entry barrier primarily driven by search frictions and not by information asymmetry.
+However, training does not affect this barrier—it works purely because automation adds value.
+Lastly, model estimation shows that while treated new sellers only account for 0.25% of products in consideration sets, removing the program would reduce consumer surplus by 0.07%.